pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 1. Check if the number of arguments is less than 3.
     - If true, print usage message and exit.
-2. Open the source file in read mode.
-    - If the file does not exist, print an error message and exit.
+2. If the source file does not exist, print an error message and exit.
-3. Open the destination file in write mode.
-4. For each character in the source file:
+3. For each character in the source file:
     - Write the character to the destination file.
-5. Close the source and destination files.

 ### Code